instancio/instancio/website/docs/user-guide.md

     .create();
 ```

-Lenient mode can also be enabled globally using [`instancio.properties`](#overriding-settings-using-a-properties-file):
+The lenient mode can also be enabled globally using [`instancio.properties`](#overriding-settings-using-a-properties-file):

 ``` java title="Setting lenient mode using properties file"
 mode=LENIENT